am1tyadav/cosmonaut/README.md

 ### Produce Structured Outputs

-- Predictions are returned in structured outputs
+- Predictions are returned in structured outputs (eg. JSON), validated with Pydantic
 - Supports structured outputs feature provided by the AI Providers, when available

 ### Mix Unstructured Data Formats